Guide · How to slow-mo a video on Mac

 1. Open Crisp → Speed

 Grab the free Crisp app for Mac and open it.
-Click the Speed tab in the task switcher.
+Click the Speed tab in the Tools panel.

 2. Pick a slow-mo speed